The “Family tree” wallpaper

 Here is a starting point, 99Design directs you to resources

-“My brother-in-law “Ping” is an artist and often makes charcoal drawings of super heroes, portraits, birds and animals – he donated us loads.
+“Ping” from Thailand is an artist and often makes charcoal drawings of super heroes, portraits, birds and animals – he donated us loads.
 The idea was to frame them and put a few on the wall one day – but never got round to it.
-Then Sumalee suggested we scan them and make a wallpaper!
-Bingo, it was easy and we got to show them all, well not all of them as there are 100’s, but enough to fill a bedroom wall – see the “examples” option/button there is a picture in there somewhere”.
+Then it was suggested we scan them and make a wallpaper!
+Bingo, it was easy and we got to show them all, well not all of them as there are 100’s, but enough to fill our child’s bedroom wall.

 Some popular styles